 Stage 1: Denial

-The feeling of shock when you first find out about a loss can lead to thinking, “This isn’t real”.
-This is a temporary way to deal with the rush of overwhelming emotion.
-It’s a defense mechanism.
+The feeling of shock when you first find out about a loss can lead to thinking, “This isn’t real.”
+This is a temporary way to deal with the rush of overwhelming emotion and a defense mechanism for your mind.

 Stage 2: Anger

 Feelings of frustration and helplessness take hold during this stage.
 Thoughts like “It’s not fair” can be common.
 Even being angry at your loved one who died for “leaving you behind” is natural.
 This anger can spill over into your close relationships, and you can find yourself getting angry at those around you for no apparent reason.

 Stage 3: Bargaining